-When you finally do release those old, unresolved negative emotions, positive thinking comes naturally and affirmations might actually start working the way you originally intended.
+When you finally do release those old, unresolved negative emotions, positive thinking happens naturally and affirmations might actually start working the way you originally intended.

-I was going to write this article about the destructive power of positive thinking but during the outlining process, it turned into more of a piece on what happens to our body when repressed thoughts and emotions are withheld.
-I’m not against positive thinking, in fact I highly encourage it when it’s authentic.
-What I mean is, if you have natural positive thoughts about someone or something (where you don’t have to force yourself to “think positively”) then that is the flow of thoughts without resistance.
+I’m not against positive thinking.
+In fact, I highly encourage it when it’s authentic.
+What I mean is if you have natural positive thoughts about someone or something (where you don’t have to force yourself to think positively) then that flow of thoughts occurs without resistance.

 That is when your “thought stream” flows through the channels of your mind easily and effortlessly.
 That is the natural progression of thought instead of the diversion of your thought stream where you have to force your thoughts to do something they don’t want to do.
 Forcing your brain to affirm something that isn’t true creates resistance in your body.

 When you allow your thoughts to flow you make your life easier.
 You aren’t evaluating.
 You aren’t self-criticizing.
 You aren’t doing anything that prevents the flow and causes resistance.
 You feel this flow in your body.
 It is freeing.
 You can have bad thoughts or good thoughts, they’re all just creations of the mind.
-So really nothing is bad or good, they’re just concepts or ideas that you can choose to act on or not.
+So really, no thoughts are bad or good, they’re all just concepts or ideas that you can choose to act on or not.

 On the other hand, you can have thoughts that you try to prevent.
 You can try to erase them from your mind because you feel guilty or angry.
-Or maybe your beliefs don’t support the thoughts you are having, like questioning your own spiritual or religious beliefs because of what you’ve experienced or read or heard.
+Or maybe your beliefs don’t support the thoughts you are having, like questioning your own spiritual or religious beliefs because of what you’ve experienced, read, or heard.

 When you attempt to prevent, divert, or simply block unwanted thoughts, you create resistance in your mind and body.
 When you resist an unwanted thought, this resistance actually amplifies the unwanted thought.